-- A narrative that: - $\circ$ $\;$ identifies the number of units designated for occupancy by the target population. - describes how the Developer will seek input from persons with disabilities and provide a housing setting that assists in integrating persons with intellectual and developmental disabilities into the community. - describes how residents with disabilities will gain access to necessary supportive services and transportation. - An executed Memorandum of Understanding ("MOU") with at least one provider that serves persons with intellectual or developmental disabilities.
+- A narrative that: - $\circ \quad$ identifies the number of units designated for occupancy by the target population. - describes how the Developer will seek input from persons with disabilities and provide a housing setting that assists in integrating persons with intellectual and developmental disabilities into the community. - describes how residents with disabilities will gain access to necessary supportive services and transportation. - An executed Memorandum of Understanding ("MOU") with at least one provider that serves persons with intellectual or developmental disabilities.
 The MOU must include an agreement to refer clients to the Development and to connect residents with appropriate supportive services.
 This does not mean that the provider must directly provide those services.
 Participation in services cannot be mandated as a condition of occupancy.

 Proof of qualifying disability can be obtained through any of the following methods.
-Proof obtained through one of the first three methods listed below serves as documentation that the individual has a qualifying disability, and property management may not inquire further into the disability during the application process or tenant screening.
+Proof obtained through one of the first three methods listed below serves as documentation that the individual has a qualifying disability, and property management may not inquire further into the disability during the application process or tenant screening.[±]

-- A referral from the identified MOU provider, one of the independent I/DD case management organizations contracted by the Division of Disability and Rehabilitative Services, or another qualified I/DD service provider who has documented the individual's I/DD diagnosis. - If an individual receives a Home and Community Based Services Waiver through the Indiana Division of Disability and Rehabilitative Services, or is on the waitlist for such a waiver, waiver or waitlist status shall be deemed proof of eligibility. - If the individual with I/DD is a student, referral or documentation from the school or educational system demonstrating that the student is eligible for special education services under one or more of the following areas of eligibility: Autism Spectrum Disorder, Intellectual Disability, Developmental Delay, Multiple Disabilities, Specific Learning Disability, or Traumatic Brain Injury. - An applicant who was not referred by the identified provider and does not have any of the documentation above must provide third-party verification demonstrating an intellectual or developmental disability or traumatic brain injury.
+- A referral from the identified MOU provider, one of the independent I/DD case management organizations contracted by the Division of Disability and Rehabilitative Services, or another qualified I/DD service provider who has documented the individual's I/DD diagnosis.-will serve as documentation that the individual has a qualifying disability, and property management will not inquire further into the nature of the disability during the application process and tenant screening. - If an individual receives a Home and Community Based Services Waiver through the Indiana Division of Disability and Rehabilitative Services, or is on the waitlist for such a waiver, waiver or waitlist status shall be deemed proof of eligibility. - If the individual with I/DD is a student, referral or documentation from the school or educational system demonstrating that the student is eligible for special education services under one or more of the following areas of eligibility: Autism Spectrum Disorder, Intellectual Disability, Developmental Delay, Multiple Disabilities, Specific Learning Disability, or Traumatic Brain Injury. - An applicant who was not referred by the identified provider and does not have any of the documentation above must provide third-party verification demonstrating an intellectual or developmental disability or traumatic brain injury.
 Third-party verification could come from sources such as a physician, physician's assistant, nurse practitioner, doctor of osteopathy, psychiatrist, or psychologist.
 This verification must follow the Fair Housing Act requirements for verification of disability and cannot inquire into the nature of the disability or request copies of medical records.
 For additional information on Fair Housing and disability verification, refer to the IHCDA Rental Housing Tax Credit Compliance Manual or contact an IHCDA Compliance Auditor.